Lazar Paču: Public finances of the Kingdom of Serbia before the First World War

 A significant moment in the settlement of financial opportunities in the country was the establishment of the Privileged National Bank of the Kingdom of Serbia in 1884.
 The Bank was established as a joint-stock company with an initial capital of 20 million dinars, allocated to 40,000 shares with a nominal value of 500 dinars.
 The buyout was given to domestic private equity holders, which they gave to the public as a surprise.

 From 1881 to 1895 Lazar Paču concluded 13 large (long-term) loans in the total amount of about 323 million dinars and a number of smaller, so-called "flying" (short-term) loans, the value of which exceeded 32 million dinars total external debt amounted to over 355 million dinars.
 Since, due to indebtedness, virtually nothing could be given as a security for obtaining new loans, foreign creditors made the conversion of state debts so-called "Carlsbad Protocol", and thus saved Serbia from total bankruptcy.
 With this arrangement, all state revenues (primarily railway revenues, monopolies on tobacco, petroleum and customs revenues) were placed under the control of foreign creditors, while the entire public debt of the country was converted to the amount of 355,292,000 French francs in gold, with a repayment period until 1974 and at an interest rate of 4%.

 On the foreign trade plan, the exchange with the Habsburg monarchy reached a peak - 90% of the total Serbian exports (mainly agricultural products of raw material character) went to the Austro-Hungarian market, while 60% of imports (finished industrial products - factory) came from it.
 The total value of foreign trade amounted to more than 120 million dinars in 1901.
 However, above all, the inclusion of Serbia in international flows and the exchange of goods and capital was running very slowly.
 Due to the almost absolute reference to the dominant Austro-Hungarian market, capitalism in Serbia at the beginning of the 20th century remained at the level of the "agrarian pendant".

-The arrival of Karadjordjevic to the head of Serbia after the "May coup" marked a change in the course in the conduct of politics, both on the internal and the external plan.
-The priority task of the new regime which was introduced by Lazar Pachu was to "heal the sick finances" by fostering national savings, devised credit policies, reforming state accounting, parliamentary oversight of budget items, and general directions for the development of the overall economic activity.
+The arrival of Karadjordjevic as the head of Serbia after the "May coup" marked a change in the course of the conduct of politics, both on the internal and the external plan.
+The priority task of the new regime which was introduced by Lazar Pachu was to "heal the sick finances" by fostering national savings, devising credit policies, reforming state accounting, parliamentary oversight of budget items, and general directions for the development of the overall economic activity.
 The presence of French and English capital was becoming increasingly felt in the financing of railroad construction, mining, trade, and the establishment of mixed banking institutions.